How to play poker

 One pair is two cards of the same rank.
 For example, two queens.

-Official poker rankings: ties and kickers
+Poker hand rankings: ties and kickers

 Poker is all about making the best five-card poker hand from the seven cards available (five community cards plus your own two hole cards).
 That means in the event of a tie with four of a kind, three of a kind, two pair, one pair, or high card, a side card, or 'kicker', comes into play to decide who wins the pot.